 Developmental Editing

-The term “Developmental Editing” can be nebulous, and there are as many scopes of that work as there are practitioners of it.
+The term “Developmental Editing” can be nebulous, and there are as many scopes of that practice as there are practitioners of it.
 In my practice, it means stewardship of your craft as a writer and storyteller, and midwifing the project upon which you are laboring.
 That analogy is no accident: Writing can be as gruesome and painful and rewarding as childbirth.
 Often, there is bodily fluid involved.
 And yes, we sometimes need breathing exercises.

-In collaboration with a client (you), we work on the structure, architecture, arc of your stories or larger project.
-We develop characters you’ve introduced, cultivate that which connects, and discern between that which was important to the you, and that which is important to the story.
+In collaboration with a client (you), we work on the structure, architecture, and arc of your stories or larger project.
+We develop characters you’ve introduced, cultivate that which connects, and discern between that which was important to you, and that which is important to the story.
 We mine the heart of your purpose, and the emotion of your experiences, to drive the authenticity of your story, ensuring it has the impact you intend.
 We collaborate to create a body of work that is in integrity with you and your values.

 Beyond that, we work on the craft of writing itself: What makes dialogue powerful?
 How do we speed up or slow down?
-How to we draw a reader into a scene?
+How do we draw a reader into a scene?
 What’s the difference between offering them the protagonist’s experience or the experience?
 How does intentionally changing tense or perspective impact the work?

 Do you need a Developmental Editor?